 The education is essentially theoretical, and almost all professors have a PhD degree.
 However, the plan is to engage as teachers also lawyers with practical experiences from courts, companies, authorities, interest groups, etc. Some of the courses will arrange study visits at companies, authorities, etc. If possible, practitioners will be involved as advisors (not supervisors or examiners) during the Master's thesis (part three).
 Examination of the courses is most often in the form of a written exam, but also oral and written achievements in connection with seminars are assessed.
 The person responsible for a course is also responsible for its examination.

-The teaching language is English throughout the entire programme.
+The teaching language is English throughout the entire program.

-- A Bachelor of Law or another equivalent university degree, corresponding to at least three years of full-time study (180 ECTS credits).
-The degree must be relevant to the programme and include at least 90 ECTS credits in legal science.
+A Bachelor of Law or another equivalent university degree, corresponding to at least three years of full-time study (180 ECTS credits).
+The degree must be relevant to the program and include at least 90 ECTS credits in legal science.